diegohmac/turtle-test/README.md

 #How to run the code
 Run the following commands on the terminal in the project's folder:

+1 - npm run build
-1 - npm install -g serve or yarn global add serve
+2 - npm install -g serve or yarn global add serve
-2 - serve -s build
+3 - serve -s build
-3 - open your browser at http://localhost:5000
+4 - open your browser at http://localhost:5000

 #Explanation of architecture